moosploit/auto-mac-setup/README.md

 ![ContainCats](<https://img.shields.io/badge/%3D(%5E.%5E)%3D%20-May%20contain%20traces%20of%20cats-e59400?style=flat-square>)

-This script will automatically setup your clean installed or brand-new Apple Mac with ease.
+This script will automatically setup your clean-installed or brand-new Apple Mac with ease.

 ## Installation